Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/onboarding.md

 When you start using a new app for the very first time, the process of getting used to it can feel a bit overwhelming.
 To avoid this, we implemented a new onboarding process in Slingshot.

-## What does The Onboarding Process consist of?
+## What Does the Onboarding Process Consist Of?

 During the onboarding process, you will be able to choose an industry, department and template in order to set up things in Slingshot.